Cvent

 Missed conflicts

 Users expected an explicit warning when a recommended session conflicted with one already on their schedule.
-Without one, the majority didn't notice.

 After incorporating all changes, we ran a second round of usability testing.
 All participants described the updated flow as clear, intuitive, and easy to use.
-Conflict identification improved from 40% in round 1 to 100% in round 2.

 recommendation card, bringing a genuine layer of social context into the decision.